 When using radiant and prioritizing sound attenuation you’ll want to pay attention to finished floor heights.
 The method you choose to install your flooring will affect the height of your floor assembly.
 Our sales team can work with you to make sure this detail is accurate.

 Founded by an architect, Warmboard believes that good plans result in good projects.
 Our in-house design team produces the highest quality drawings in the industry, expertly drawn and bringing detail and clarity to every installation.
 Here’s what’s included:

 - Engineered drawings (WCS projects) complete with a wet stamp for many states inside the US (see current list below).
 For those building in states not listed, rest assured that the same level of engineering quality goes into every WCS project we design

 - Warmboard Specification pages (Panels, Tubing/Manifolds, Boiler, Controls)

 Locations we are licensed:

-US: California, Colorado, Connecticut, District of Columbia, Iowa, Idaho, Maine, Maryland, Massachusetts, Michigan, Minnesota, Montana, New Hampshire, New Mexico, New York, North Carolina, Oregon, Pennsylvania, Utah, Vermont, Washington, Wyoming
+US: California, Colorado, Connecticut, District of Columbia, Idaho, Iowa, Maine, Maryland, Massachusetts, Michigan, Minnesota, Montana, Nebraska, New Hampshire, New Mexico, New York, North Carolina, Oregon, Pennsylvania, Rhode Island, Utah, Vermont, Washington, Wisconsin and Wyoming